 No amount of money can make up for the loss of a loved one.
-Yet, while you’re planning your loved one’s funeral and spending time with loved ones, you may encounter financial difficulties.
-In this situation, you can partner with an Athens wrongful death attorney on your case.
+Yet, while you are planning your loved one’s funeral and spending time with friends and family, you may encounter financial difficulties.
+In this situation, you can partner with our Athens wrongful death attorney on your case.

 Bader Scott Injury Lawyers is committed to managing your case with compassion and efficiency.
-We focus our resources, knowledge, and experience to pursue the compensation you are entitled to.
-We offer free case reviews where you can explore your options today.
+We focus our resources, knowledge, and experience to pursue the compensation you are entitled to recover.
+We offer free case reviews where you can explore your options and learn how wrongful death claims work.

 Our prior legal experience teaches us that wrongful death cases can have many different causes.
 Therefore, our attorneys manage a wide range of legal matters involving fatalities related to: